 The EW4008 and EW4009 store 40 days of kWh/day and two years of kWh/month on board the monitor.
 You can extract more detailed data (minute-to-minute) if you connect your computer to the energy monitor and leave it connected with the software running.

 Some customers have gone an extra step and then linked this data to on-line programs like PV Bean Counter.
 The chart below is from an installation of an EW4009 Solar Energy Monitor.
-It shows household consumption (red line) and solar PV production (green line) although the installation in this particular case does conflate solar and usage during daylight hours.
+It shows household consumption (red line) and solar PV production (green line) although the installation in this particular case does combine solar and usage during daylight hours (see installation guide below to avoid this).

 Can I enter three time-of-use tariffs from my smart meter?